arrow-kt/arrow-website/content/docs/learn/design/suspend-io.md

 `suspend () -> A`.
 This section explains the rationale behind this choice.

 The reason for using `IO` is because you care about writing side-effecting code in a safe and referential transparent manner.
-Additionally, `IO` offers powerful concurrent operators and cancellation in addition of offering a referential transparent runtime.
+Additionally, `IO` offers powerful concurrent operators and cancellation in addition to offering a referential transparent runtime.
 These properties are what makes using `IO` powerful, and `suspend` offers the exact same properties but natively in the language with support from the compiler.

 :::info Arrow and Kotlin

 One of the main goals of Arrow is to provide APIs which feel idiomatic to Kotlin developers.
-This section should be read on that light; what is a good choice in Kotlin may not have the right trade-offs in other ecosystems.
+This section should be read in that light; what is a good choice in Kotlin may not have the right trade-offs in other ecosystems.

 :::